zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-loadingdata.md

         ...some otherresource data..
 ```

-In the above you will note that:
+**NOTE**:

 * The preflight request is cached for an hour.
-* The request is now always for a single resource `https://management.azure.com/api/invoke`.
+* The request is always for a single resource named `https://management.azure.com/api/invoke`.
 All requests now go through this single endpoint, therefore a single preflight request is used for all subsequent requests.
 * The `x-ms-path-query` preserves the request for the original path segments, the query string and the hash from the query cache.

 Within the Portal implementation itself, this optimization has been applied to the Hubs extension.

 <!-- TODO:  Determine whether the following sentence came from best practices and usabililty studies. -->

-Azure has observed about 15% gains for the scenarios we tested (resources and resource-groups data load) with normal network latency.
-As latencies get higher, the benefits should be greater.
+The Azure team observed about 15% gains for the scenarios tested, which were  resources and resource-groups data loads with normal network latency.
+The benefits should be greater as latencies increase.

 <a name="loading-data-reusing-loaded-or-cached-data"></a>
 ### Reusing loaded or cached data

 Browsing resources is a very common activity in the Portal.
 Columns in the resource list should be loaded using a `QueryCache<TEntity, ...>`.
 When the user activates a resource list item, the details that are displayed in the resource blade should be loaded using an `EntityCache<TEntity, ...>`, where `TEntity` is often shared between the two data caches.

-To display details of a resource, rather than issue an **AJAX** call to load the resource details model into `EntityCache`, use the `findCachedEntity` option to locate this entity that was previously loaded in some other `QueryCache` or that was nested in some other `EntityCache`.
+To display details of a resource, use the `findCachedEntity` option to locate an entity that was previously loaded in some other `QueryCache`, or that was nested in some other `EntityCache`.
+This is preferred instead of issuing an **AJAX** call to load the resource details model into `EntityCache`.
+The preferred method is in the following code.

 ```ts
 this.websiteEntities = new MsPortalFx.Data.EntityCache<SamplesExtension.DataModels.WebsiteModel, number>({